TheEPICturkey/ChoreChracker/README.md

 #### Wednesday, 08/30
 * Do some research on professional login pages.
 #### Sunday, 09/03
+* Decide against mongo, go with firebase.
-* Start adding in ability to creat account and login to account.
+* Start adding in ability to create account and login to account.
 * 🐜 after 🐜 after 🐜.
 Never ending process.
 #### Tuesday, 09/05
 * Squash rest of 🐜, start working on home page.
 Should finish tomorrow.